redbadger/pride-london-app/README.md

 * We would like to thank [BrowserStack](https://www.browserstack.com) for allowing us to use their resources to test the Pride in London App for free!
   [![BrowserStack Logo](images/browserstack-logo-600x315.png)](https://www.browserstack.com)

+* We would like to thank [Bugsnag](https://www.bugsnag.com) for allowing us to use their tool to monitor the Pride in London App for free